 Slovenia offers a friendly business environment to freelancers interested in this welcoming EU member country.
 The location of Slovenia is conveniently located between nations on the eastern and western side of the Eurozone.
 There are many social benefits for freelancers who stay in the country.
 If you plan to stay more than 183 days, this is the point at which you start paying taxes.
-Become a freelancer in Slovenia by following the basic guidelines offered below.
-Help from Xolo products is available if you need additional assistance with setting up your freelance business in Slovenia.
+Become a freelancer and get your solo business started in Slovenia by following the basic guidelines offered below.

 Freelancing in Slovenia opens up many options to solopreneurs.
 This country makes it easy to get started running your freelance business.
 However, you need to prepare for this venture.
 Although there are many options for you to be a freelancer in Slovenia, in this industry there is a rule of thumb that you should carefully consider: Do what you love.
 When you present your freelancing business to others, they will often be motivated to work with you because of your personal investment in becoming the best at whatever it is that you do.